Cloud Databases FAQ

 Instances can be provisioned with up to 64GB of memory and up to 500GB of disk storage.
 You can increase storage up to the maximum using the Cloud Control Panel.
+Storage beyond 500GB is supported and can be requested via a support ticket.
 Note that disk storage cannot be decreased on a running instance.

 Can I set up a read-only MySQL user in Cloud Databases?

 Yes, but by default all users created through the Control Panel, API, and command line interface (CLI) have full permissions.